nicolodiamante/chatty/README.md

   </picture>
 </p>

 The advanced technologies propelling the latest generation of chatbots have been gaining momentum over the years, revolutionising our world.
 With the launch of ChatGPT, a competitive scramble amongst the brightest minds has begun in Silicon Valley, each looking to break new ground in what chatbots can do.
-Despite the existence of voice assistants like [Siri][apple-siri], they don't quite measure up to the capabilities of [ChatGPT][chaGPT].
+Despite the existence of voice assistants like [Siri][apple-siri], they don't quite measure up to the capabilities of ChatGPT.
 By merging the best aspects of both, we can significantly enhance Siri's intelligence and elevate the potential of chatbots.
 Incorporating ChatGPT into Siri offers an unparalleled way to interact with and enhance our devices.
-This integration provides access to ChatGPT's formidable intellect and [DALL·E][dalle]'s novel creativity within Siri, promising a uniquely advanced chatbot experience.
+This integration offers users access to three powerful features within Siri: [ChatGPT][chaGPT]'s impressive intelligence, [DALL·E][dalle]'s innovative creativity, and [Whisper][whisper]'s precise transformation of audio into text.
+This combination of capabilities promises an exceptionally advanced chatbot experience.
 <br><br>

 <p align="center">